kpfefferle/kpfefferle.github.io/_posts/2015-11-01-deploying-ember-to-aws-cloudfront-using-ember-cli-deploy.md

 ## Next Steps

-- I really don't like having to run that ugly CLI command at the end to invalidate my `index.html`, so I'm working on an [ember-cli-deploy plugin](http://ember-cli.github.io/ember-cli-deploy/docs/v0.5.x/plugins/) to automate this step.
+- I really don't like having to run that ugly CLI command at the end to invalidate my `index.html`, so I'm working on an [ember-cli-deploy plugin](http://ember-cli.github.io/ember-cli-deploy/docs/v0.5.x/plugins/) to automate this step
-- Once I've got the CloudFront invalidation step automated, I plan on creating an [ember-cli-deploy plugin pack](http://ember-cli.github.io/ember-cli-deploy/docs/v0.5.x/plugin-packs/) that contains all of the plugins needed for this deployment strategy.
+- Once I've got the CloudFront invalidation step automated, I plan on creating an [ember-cli-deploy plugin pack](http://ember-cli.github.io/ember-cli-deploy/docs/v0.5.x/plugin-packs/) that contains all of the plugins needed for this deployment strategy